fedspendingtransparency/data-act-broker-backend/README.md

 ## What Do I Need to Know?

 If you're from a federal agency that will use Treasury's hosted DATA Act broker, you can probably stop reading here.
-Instead, refer to **TODO:** [link to the user how-to for using the broker website].
+Instead, visit the [broker's website](http://dev-data-act-web-app.s3-website-us-east-1.amazonaws.com/ "DATA Act broker website").

 If you want to install and run the broker locally, read the [installation and setup directions](doc/INSTALL.md "DATA Act broker installation and setup").